developer-zebra/developer-zebra-site/src/oemconfig/1-0/mc/index.md

 Each instance of a sub-array can include any number of instances of the sub-group defined for that sub-array.
 Each instance of the sub-group included in a sub-array may include any number of the MCs, sub-groups, or sub-arrays that are defined for that sub-group of that sub-array, but at most one instance of any given MC, sub-group, or sub-array included within a given sub-group instance within a sub-array.

+`WE MUST INSERT A HORIZ.
+RULE WHERE THE TRANSACTION GROUP BEGINS`

 **Detail Information:**